 Xamarin

 If you’re about to start working on your revolutionary product, React Native and Flutter aren’t the only solutions out there.
-An alternative framework that may prove just right for your business at the beginning of the 2020s is Xamarin.
-This open-source framework was created in 2011 – which makes it the oldest one on this list – but it hasn’t gained momentum until five years later when it was acquired by Microsoft.
+An alternative framework that may prove just right for your business this year is Xamarin.
+This open-source framework was created in 2011 – which makes it the oldest one on this list – but it hadn’t gained momentum until five years later, when it was acquired by Microsoft.
 As of today, it boasts a community of over 60 thousand contributors.

 Xamarin.Native and Xamarin.Forms: two approaches to performance and UI